LeiZeng/react-workshop/workshops/01-basics/README.md

 ---
 layout: false

-# Practice for State vs props
+# Practice for State vs Props
 1. Create a DropDown component:
  - Show a clickable button
  - When clicked, show a dropdown